10 ways to stay productive at home

 Try to limit distractions at home

-Practical ways to minimise distractions:
+Practical ways to stay focused:

 Set healthy boundaries with your household